 Some gardeners grow barley with the intention of selling it to malting houses.
 This can be lucrative, but you’ll have to be very careful with the barley to make your grain eligible for malting.
 Of course, many home brewers grow and harvest barley too.

-Malt houses only will buy grain if it is in excellent condition, a bright gold color with both husks and kernels intact.
-They buy high quality barley with less than 5 percent broken kernels, a protein content of 9 to 12 percent, and a germination rate of 95 percent or higher.
+Malt houses will only buy grain if it is in excellent condition, a bright gold color with both husks and kernels intact.
+They buy high quality barley with less than five percent broken kernels, a protein content of 9 to 12 percent, and a germination rate of 95 percent or higher.
 How you harvest barley and how the grain is stored impact these factors.
 Generally, those growing barley for malting use equipment that harvests the grain directly from the standing crop.

 You will get the best barley harvest if you cut your crop as soon as it can pass through the combine machine.
 The moisture level of the grain at this point is 16 to 18 percent.
 It is then necessary to dry the grain to get the moisture level down to an acceptable level for malting.
 Natural aeration is the preferred method since heating the barley can reduce seed germination.